Your AI Agent Trusts People You've Never Met

 The researchers tested this at scale and found real-world exploitation happening right now, in commercial routers that people pay money for and free routers that thousands of developers use every day.

-The AI agent ecosystem is being built on a trust model that doesn’t hold.
+The AI agent trust model doesn’t hold.
 We’re connecting autonomous systems that execute code, manage credentials, and make decisions to infrastructure that has no integrity guarantees.
 The routers are the plumbing, and the plumbing is compromised.

-I’m not going to stop using agents.
-The productivity gains are real.
-But I’m going to start paying attention to the infrastructure between my agent and the model.
-Because right now, the weakest link in my AI stack sits between me and the model.
+I’m not stopping agents.
+The work they do is too useful.
+But I’m paying attention to the infrastructure between my agent and the model.
+Right now, the weakest link in my stack sits between me and the model.
 The router nobody audits.